Injured by an 18 Wheeler? 18 Wheeler Victims Frequently Ask These Questions

 Loss of economic contributions

-The 18-wheeler wreck attorney at Rome, Arata & Baxley work on a continency fee basis meaning you pay nothing unless we recover money on your behalf.
+The 18-wheeler wreck attorneys at Rome, Arata & Baxley work on a contingency fee basis meaning you pay nothing unless we recover money on your behalf.